-- 1.9 The SG and background documents will also inform the Council's response when consulted on schemes outwith the region.
-These schemes, when located in close proximity to the region's boundaries, can have an impact on features, communities and other identified interests outlined in Chapter 3 of this SG. - 1.10 For offshore wind energy developments above 1MW Dumfries and Galloway Council would be consulted as an interested party and this SG and background documents, although not directly related to offshore developments, will be used to inform the Council's position in any consultation response.
-The DGWLCS includes a chapter in relation to offshore developments.
+- 1.7 The SG and its appendices will also inform the Council's response when consulted on schemes out with the region.
+These schemes, when located in close proximity to the region's boundaries, can have an impact on features, communities and other identified interests outlined in Chapter 3 of this SG. - 1.8 For offshore wind energy developments above 1MW Dumfries and Galloway Council would be consulted.
+This SG and its appendices will be used to inform the Council's position in any consultation response.
+The DGWLCS includes a chapter on offshore developments.